Sophus-PHLin/Sophus-PHLin.github.io/about.md

 I'm currently interested in optics and condensed matter physics, especially these topics:

 - Non-hermitian optics and ~~topological photonics~~.
-- quantum optics, cavity QED and quantum dots.
+- quantum optics: cavity QED and optomechanics.
 - laser physics.
-- ~~topological condensed matter physics~~.
+- ~~topological condensed matter physics.~~
 - strong-correlated condensed matter physics.
 - link between CMT and optics.

 My other interests include :
-- mathematics: group theory and its applications in CMT.
 - scientific programming languages.
+- physical simulations
-- linguistics: the relationship between languages, origin of words.
+- linguistics: the relationship between languages and origin of words.
 - music.

 You can contact me at [peihan.lin@stu.pku.edu.cn](mailto:peihan.lin@stu.pku.edu.cn).
 Other contact methods are avaliable at the sidebar.